oslabs-beta/synapse/README.md

 app.use('/api', api.sse, api.http);
 ```

-6. To enable WebSocket connections, route incoming websocket requests to the `ws` handler.
-This can be done using the `express-ws` npm package.
+6. To enable WebSocket connections, route incoming WebSocket requests to the `ws` handler.
+This can be accomplished using the [express-ws](https://www.npmjs.com/package/express-ws).

 ```javascript
 const enableWs = require('express-ws');